Dženan Pejčinović: Club career

-Born in Munich to Bosniak parents from Plav, Pejčinović got into football from a young age as his father, Dževad, was also a footballer.
+Born in Munich to Montenegrin parents from Plav, Pejčinović got into football from a young age as his father, Dževad, was also a footballer.
 He started his career with German giants Bayern Munich through their youth system, before a move to FC Augsburg in 2017.
 After stellar performances in the FC Augsburg academy, he was linked with moves to teams across Europe, including Italian sides Inter Milan, AC Milan and Juventus, English sides Chelsea and Manchester City, and Dutch side Ajax.

 Despite this interest, Pejčinović decided to stay in Germany, signing for VfL Wolfsburg in July 2022.

+In July 2024, Pejčinović joined 2.
+Bundesliga club Fortuna Düsseldorf on a season-long loan deal.

 International career

+He is eligible to represent Germany, Montenegro and Bosnia and Herzegovina.
 Having represented Montenegro at under-15 level, Pejčinović switched allegiances to Germany in 2020, and has represented them from under-16 to under-18 level.

 Style of play

 A tall and powerful forward, he has earned comparisons to Bosnian striker Edin Džeko, and was given the nickname "Džeko" by his teammates at Wolfsburg.
 Pejčinović himself says his strengths are heading the ball and his finishing ability.
 He is a fan of English forward Harry Kane.